-The comparison of the volume of subirrigation water required during the 1995 growing season for the Shallow and Medium Controlled Water Table methods was difficult because of detected subsurface leakage between some of the Shallow controlled plots and adjacent plots with Conventional Subsurface Drainage or Medium Controlled Water Table depth.
-Thus, the comparison is provided here with data from plots where neither surface or subsurface leaks were detected during 1995 [Plot 1 (Rep I) for CWT @ 0.75 m and Plot 8 (Rep IV) for CWT @ 0.45 m].
-The cumulative subirrigation volumes for the Shallow and Medium Controlled Water Table methods are shown in Figure 7.
-The total subirrigation volume required to maintain the shallow water table at about the 0.45 m depth (210 mm) was approximately two times that required for water table control at the 0.75 m depth.

-The demand for subirrigation water for the Medium Controlled Water method began about 40 days after the initial subirrigation water was required for the Shallow Controlled Water Table method (Figure 7).
-The rate that subirrigation water was supplied was about the same for both methods during the 50-day period, days 165 to 215, as shown by the slopes of the cumulative subirrigation vs. time (days) curves.
+The comparison of the volumes of subirrigation water required during the selected period of the 1996 growing season for the Shallow and Medium Controlled Water Table methods are shown in Figure 6.
+The total subirrigation volume required to maintain the shallow water table at about the 0.45 m depth (33 mm) was approximately 75% higher that required for water table control at the 0.75 m depth (19 mm).
+The demand for subirrigation water for the Medium Controlled Water method began about 30 days after the initial subirrigation water was required for the Shallow Controlled Water Table method (Figure 6).
+The rate that subirrigation water was supplied was about the same for both methods during the 35-day period, days 150 to 185, as shown by the similar slopes of the cumulative subirrigation versus time (days) curves; the slope of the Shallow (0.45 m) Controlled Water Table was slightly greater than the slope for the Medium (0.75 m) method (see Figure 6).

-SUMMARY AND COMMENTS
+SUMMARY and COMMENTS

-Four methods of water table control on agricultural cropland were evaluated in field tests on an alluvial soil (Commerce clay loam) near Baton Rouge, Louisiana.
+Four methods of water table control on agricultural cropland were evaluated in field tests on an alluvial soil (Commerce clay loam) near Baton Rouge, LA.
 The four methods included: [1] Surface Drainage Only; [2] Conventional Subsurface Drainage to a depth of 1.0 m; [3] Shallow Controlled Water Table at a 0.45 m depth; and [4] Medium Controlled Water Table at a 0.75 m depth.
 All experimental plots were surface drained with a uniform slope of 0.2%.
 The Controlled Water Table methods were designed to regulate subsurface drainage and subirrigation flows by automatically adjusting the drainage outlet water level (in a riser pipe) based on the monitored field water table depth midway between drainlines.
-Objectives were: a) to determine the controllability of water table depth under field conditions, and b) to determine the effects of water table control on movement and loss of agrochemicals (pesticides and fertilizers) in surface runoff, subsurface drainage discharge, and deep seepage.
+Objectives were a) to determine the controllability of water table depth under field conditions, and b) to determine the effects of water table control on movement and loss of agrochemicals (pesticides and fertilizers) in surface runoff, subsurface drainage discharge, and deep seepage.

-The average and standard deviation of water table depth maintained during the 1995 growing season by each method was: [1] Surface Drainage Only, 0.85 ± 0.22 m; [2] Conventional Subsurface Drainage, 1.19 ± 0.15 m; [3] Shallow Controlled Water Table, 0.60 ± 0.18 m; and [4] Medium Controlled Water Table, 0.84 ± 0.13 m.
+The average and standard deviation of water table depth maintained during the 1995 growing season by each method was: [1] Surface Drainage Only, 0.80 ± 0.22 m; [2] Conventional Subsurface Drainage, 1.22 ± 0.15 m; [3] Shallow Controlled Water Table, 0.50 ± 0.09 m; and [4] Medium Controlled Water Table, 0.78 ± 0.11 m.
 For the auto-controlled water table methods [3 & 4], the water table depths midway between drainlines (during periods without rain) were maintained about ± 0.10 m of the maximum depths of the desired water table ranges.
-Since the water table depth was maintained near the maximum depth of the desired range, soil-water storage capacity for infiltration of rainfall was available, thus often minimizing or eliminating fluctuations of the water table to depths shallower than the desired range during rainfall events.
+Since the water table depth was maintained near the maximum depth of the desired range, soil-water storage capacity for infiltration of rainfall was available; thus often minimizing or eliminating fluctuations of the water table to depths shallower than the desired range during some rainfall events.